How to Apply eCommerce Merchandising to Maximize Your Sales?

 These banners allow you to highlight promotional seasons, specific products, or brands outside of the search results.
 This allows you to educate shoppers about important messages without interfering with their search.

-Another reason is they are extremely useful during seasonal sales or promotional campaigns such as Black Friday and Cyber Monday.
+Another reason is they are extremely useful during seasonal sales or promotional campaigns such as Black Friday, Cyber Monday and Valentine's day.
 They can work to skyrocket sales of specific products, emphasize bundle offers, or notify customers of limited-time bargains.

 With a dynamic merchandising tool that Boost Commerce is developing, store owners can easily add top banners, bottom banners, and even inline banners on collection and search pages.